oliviacodey/oliviacodey.github.io/_posts/install/2024-07-02-tanzu-overview.md

 Tanzu is for vSphere admins to delegate resources to Kubernetes kuster admins so they can delegate kubernetes clusters to the delelopers.

+## Networking

+* Management Network
+* Workload Network
+* Frontend Network
+The networks needs to be isolated on L2
+Supervisor cluster has one nic in the management network and one nic in the workload cluster.
+The workload cluster needs to access the frontend network.

 ## Install